-Hormone fluctuations in pregnancy can cause some women’s mood to range from feeling tearful to euphoric.
+Hormone fluctuations during pregnancy can cause some women’s moods to range from feeling tearful to euphoric.
 Emotional imbalances are perfectly normal and completely reasonable bearing in mind you’re about to bring a mini human into the world.

 Aromatherapy oils – particularly flower essential oils and those distilled from wood – can be really supportive emotionally during pregnancy.
 Our essential oils expert Jo Kellett explains how to ease pregnancy blues with aromatherapy:

 “As hormones change throughout pregnancy, this can have a huge effect on us emotionally.
 Some women feel tearful while others experience anxiety and low mood.
 Aromatherapy flower essential oils are particularly good at supporting women at this time.
 Their aromas are sweet, soft and floral and ultimately feminine, allowing you to focus on your pregnancy.
 Essential oils distilled from wood are considered to be supportive emotionally and will enhance the respiratory system, allowing you to feel relaxed yet alert”.